Nowafen/Linux-vs-Windows-Security/README.md

 #### Principle of Least Privilege

-> [!TIP]
-> Linux enforces separation of roles by default, restricting administrative (root) access unless explicitly elevated.
+Linux enforces separation of roles by default, restricting administrative (root) access unless explicitly elevated.

 - **File System Permissions**: Malware is generally confined to user space unless privileges are escalated.
 Windows historically relied heavily on default administrative rights, though UAC has improved this.
 - **sudo Command**: The `sudo` framework requires reauthentication for administrative tasks.
 However, in practice many desktop users configure `sudo` to grant nearly constant root access.
 Similarly, in server environments, poor policies can erode the least-privilege model.